 This short book is even more direct than the first book and very thought-provoking.
 It gives you step-by-step instructions on How To Create Company Values as a committee.
 Why?
 So you can hold people accountable for their behavior at work!
 Company values directly influence employee and leadership behavior by setting expectations and shaping the work environment.
 Wendy Sellers is the Asshole Whisperer.
 In her consulting and management training sessions and in this book, she leaves you wondering, Am I Part Of The Problem?
 And yes, there is an activity at the end if you want to take self-help further.
 Currently available in English (audio too) and Spanish.
 See links above!

 The Art of Connection is an international bestseller series.
-The 365 Days of Abundance Quotes” book and journal (plus, coming soon: a coloring book) is a very unique collaboration of Entrepreneurs, Business Owners, and Influencers – including Wendy Sellers, The HR Lady®.
+The 365 Days of Abundance book (plus there is now a journal and an adult coloring book too) is a very unique collaboration of Entrepreneurs, Business Owners, and Influencers – including Wendy Sellers, The HR Lady®.

 Amazon review: This is an impactful, concise book.
 The author has taken basic knowledge that all leaders should know and crafted it into a fun, useful reference book.
 The subject matter really gets to the core of the topic of what makes a good leader.
 The critical message is that leaders need to “suck it up” or be courageous and conscientious about the difficult part of being a leader.
 Communication is a crucial part of leadership.
 Leaders need to share information with their staff and other stakeholders.
 By following her tips, leaders can prevent themselves from becoming what she classifies as a bad leader.
 Bad leaders from her past experience have inspired her to put her knowledge to paper in this book in the hope that it will prevent other leaders from making the same mistakes.
 She urges leaders to be part of the solution.